herbermqh/LunarVim/README.md

 ![Galaxy Line](./media/GalaxyLine.png)

-The line is split into 5 main sections:
+The line is split into 5 main sections, 3 on the left and 2 on the right:

 - On the left:
   - VIM Mode is colour coded, see the init.lua for details